hashicorp/terraform-provider-googleworkspace/docs/data-sources/group_member.md

 ### Optional

 - **email** (String) The member's email address.
 A member can be a user or another group.
-This property isrequired when adding a member to a group.
-The email must be unique and cannot be an alias ofanother group.
+This property is required when adding a member to a group.
+The email must be unique and cannot be an alias of another group.
 If the email address is changed, the API automatically reflects the email address changes.
 - **member_id** (String) The unique ID of the group member.
 A member id can be used as a member request URI's memberKey.

 ### Read-Only